fvdm/nodejs-bolcom/README.md

 Each method below takes a callback function like this: `function( err, [data] )`.
 In case of an error `err` is an instance of `Error` and `data` is not available.

+For readability error testing is not included in the following examples.
+See the [Usage](#Usage) section above for an example with proper error testing.

 Simple API access test.